grehujt/leetcode/23. Merge k Sorted Lists/readme.md

         return dummy.next
 ```

-Time complexity: O(nlog(m)), where n is the total num of nodes and m is the depth of the heap.
+Time complexity: O(nlog(m)), where n is the total num of nodes and m is the number of lists.

 ![png](perf.png)